A newly commissioned work Kaleidoscope (2014), scored for piano, accordion, [...]

 Scholarly Research Presentation at the American Guild of Organist Conference in Boston, MA.
 Thursday, June 26, [...]

 Eternal Peace (2014) for unaccompanied mixed choir (SATB) 5 [...]

 Zvonimir Nagy is a Croatian-born composer-theorist based in Pittsburgh, Pennsylvania.
 His creative and scholarly work explores interdisciplinary connections between musical composition and creativity, cognitive music theory and the aesthetics of music.
-His research focus is on various contexts and critical perspectives on creativity in music that are shaped by composition, performance, and perception of music.
+His research focus is on various contexts and critical perspectives on musical creativity that are shaped by composition, performance, and perception of music.
 As a performer, his interests are in contemporary music, improvisation, and interactive media.
 He is Assistant Professor of Music at Duquesne University and the organist at St. Joseph Cathedral in Wheeling, West Virginia.
 He is the recipient of the Seattle Symphony Composition Prize, the Iron Composer Award, the Swan Composition Prize, the Croatian Music Institute Award; and the prizewinner in the Franck/Messiaen International Organ Competition in Haarlem, the Netherlands.
 As a performer, his interests are in contemporary music, improvisation, and interactive media.